lilywxc/Leetcode/Leetcode - Data Structure.md

             adj_list[x].append(y)
             adj_list[y].append(x)
 ```
-find(u) outputs a unique id so that two nodes have the same id if and only if they are in the same connected component.
+find(u) outputs a unique id so that two nodes have the same id if and only if they are in the same connected component. <br />
 union(u, v) connects the components with id find(u) and find(v) together.
 If it already connected then return False, else return True.
 ```python
 # Solution 2: Union Find